 What do I need a Teacher or Student ID for?

 - As a Teacher you can get discounts at all kinds of retailers or extra services like at some Libraries.
 Click here for a list we have put together.
 Let us know if there are some we are missing.

 Do I log attendance for the entire year?

-- No. We (The Farm School) can only confirm days of attendance UNDER our program.
+- Depends on when you enrolled with us.
+If you transferred in after attending any days at another school then the answer is no. We (The Farm School) can only confirm days of attendance UNDER our program.
 So your logged days should not begin before your student’s official enrollment date (that means the date BOTH fees and enrollments forms are submitted to us).

 How many hours are required for instruction per day?

 - Four hours of Instruction* is the state’s minimum to qualify as a day in attendance.
 (Sorry, but the state does not recognize 8 hours a day as equal to two days of attendance)

 * Instruction has not been defined by the state – therefore as the parent you decided what “counts” from unschooling to tradition teacher lecture with seat work.